SunCodeEarth/gerrymander/README.md

-# gerrymander
+# A Comprehenstive Metric for Gerrymandering

-Comprehenstive Metric for Gerrymandering
+Paper forthcoming from Annals of the American Association of Geographers.

 R code is under refactoring and coming soon.
-For working but messy code, plase contact me directly.
+For working but quite messy code, plase contact me directly.